 The course has also been set up so that spectators and Saint-Raphaël locals can enjoy the show and encourage all the runners.
 The finish line will be in the Bonaparte Garden by the Saint-Raphaël angel for a truly special moment!

-Like the Sprint race format, the swimming race will start on Veillat Beach in Saint-Raphaël, a nice sandy beach almost 400 metres wide and the most central in the seaside resort next to the Vieux Port.
-This is the most popular beach during the summer period.
-For this event, it will host the triathletes for a mass wave start.
-Swimmers will set off for two 750-metre laps with an Australian exit for the great enjoyment of spectators!
+As with the format of the sprint course, the start will be on Veillat beach in Saint Raphaël, the most central beach of the seaside resort next to the Old Port, a fine sandy beach almost 400 meters wide.
+This beach is the busiest in summer.
+For this event, it will belong to the triathletes for a start in Mass Start.
+The swimmers will set off for two loops of 750 meters with an Australian exit for the greatest pleasure of the spectators!

 After this performance, competitors will cross the beach and climb a few metres up the ramp to the bike park for an intense changeover!